-The audition will follow the format below:
+The 15 minute audition will follow the format below:

 - 1. Each candidate should prepare no more than two pieces to perform, each lasting for three minutes, or less, giving a realistic impression of musical ability.
 The pieces can be on the same instrument or on two different ones.
-A professional accompanist will be provided for all candidates. - 2.
-Candidates should prepare a short song of their choosing to perform in order to assess vocal potential. - 3.
-Aural tests and sight-reading appropriate to the candidate's standard of playing. - 4.
-An informal interview, including discussion of musical interests and activities. - 5.
-Candidates will be required to take part in an ensemble activity as part of the assessment with our current music scholars.
+An accompanist will be available and it is not permitted to bring your own accompanist. - 2.
+Candidates should prepare a short song of their choosing to perform. - 3.
+Aural tests and sight-reading appropriate to the candidate's standard of playing - 4.
+An informal interview, including discussion of musical interests and activities